simpoir/jenkins-lxd-pipeline/README.rst

 Isn't there already docker support?
 -----------------------------------

-Yes, and it probably works, but sometimes your app doesn't fit that model because
+Yes, but sometimes your app doesn't fit that model.
+If you require running services, database, multiple process, etc. LXD is probably a better bet.